How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 Fels Naptha is inexpensive and I feel it’s an important ingredient that helps with our tough laundry needs.

 There are other brands of laundry bars such as Zote and others.
-But I’ve found they just don’t have the same strength to clean heavily soiled fabrics that my beloved Fels-Naptha does.
+But I’ve found they just don’t have the same strength to clean heavily soiled fabrics that Fels-Naptha does.

 Fels-Naptha an important part of my homemade laundry detergent recipe. #TexasHomesteader